thearchitector/datagraph/README.md

 # Datagraph

 A framework-agnostic asynchronous data processing library based on dataflow computing principles.
-Datagraph treats all data as continuous streams of information, enabling you to easily build parallel and real-time data processing pipelines.
+Datagraph empowers you to design declaratively, replacing the notion of "tasks" and "pipelines" with "processors" and "flows" that treat IO as continuous streams of manipulatable information.

 Datagraph is framework-agnostic, meaning it is not tied to any particular messaging or distributed queue system.
-You can use it locally, with Celery, or with any other asynchronous function framework; all you need is a notion of "running a task" to implement an `Executor`.
+You can use it locally, with Celery, or with any other asynchronous function framework; all you need is a notion of "running a function" to implement an `Executor`.

-Out-of-the-box, there are Executors available for local execution and Celery.
+Out-of-the-box, there are `Executors` available for local execution and [Celery](https://docs.celeryq.dev/en/stable/index.html).

-## Rationale

-For the most part, distributed task frameworks all share a core design tenant: tasks accept discrete inputs and produce discrete outputs.
-That model works well for one-off operations, or chains of operations dealing with relatively minimal data; your workflow makes sense as a series of steps.
-If I have tasks A, B, and C, I can pass data into A, then it can be passed to B, then C.

-In the discrete model, by definition, B cannot run until A is finished.
-That poses a problem when you have lots of data, or perhaps data that isn't all readily available.
-If I'm building some web dashboard-backed ETL pipeline and one day need to process 2000 files, my users would be mad if they had to wait for all 2000 files to finish A and B before C could display the results.

-The traditional way of dealing with this is three-fold:
-1. Break up the 2000 files into more manageable groups and run multiple pipelines.
-2. Implement some mechanism for coordianting and managing those independent groups.
-3. Buy more hardware (from AWS, etc.) so you can run 100 As, 100 Bs, and 100 Cs.

-Other problems have significantly less obvious answers: what happens when something fails?

-WIP

-- streams are continuous, not discrete
-- but generalizable. valid

 ## Features